Thermal effects on fracture and brittle-to-ductile transition: Thermodynamic limit of the elasto-fragile model

 To show the effectiveness of the obtained results, we analyze the temperature dependent fracture behavior of [110]-oriented silicon nanowires \cite{cai2}.
 In Fig.\ref{brittle-fit}, we compare the theoretical fracture force given by Eq.(\ref{eq:fra:yieldStrength}) with the molecular dynamics results discussed in Ref.\cite{cai2}.
 We observe that the theory well predicts the brittle fracture behavior of the nanowires both temperature- and diameter-wise (see Fig.4(b) of Ref.\cite{cai2}).
 In the figure the theoretical force in Eq.(\ref{eq:fra:yieldStrength}) has been divided by the area $\mathsf{S}$ pertaining to each breakable spring in order to obtain the stress $\sigma=\left\langle f\right\rangle /(N\mathsf{S})=\sigma_s/\mathsf{S}$.
 The strain has been determined as $\varepsilon=Y/\ell$, where $\ell$ is the characteristic lengthscale induced by the crystal structure.
-For all curves we adopted the parameters $Y_m = 1.78\times 10^{-11}$m, $\mathsf{S}= 2.27\times 10^{-21}$m$^2$, $\ell=1.82\times 10^{-10}$m, $k = 88.4$N/m, and $K_B = 1.38\times 10^{-23}$J/K. Moreover, for the blue curve ($D = 5$nm) we used $l = 9.07$N/m and $h = 2.00$N/m; for the yellow curve ($D = 6$nm) we used $l = 9.54$N/m and $h = 2.05$N/m; for the red curve ($D = 7$nm) we used $l = 9.94$N/m and $h = 2.08$N/m.
-The fact that $h$ and $l$ increase with the \ diameter is consistent with the results of Ref.\cite{cai2}, providing evidence that the nanowires Young modulus $E$ increases with diameter (scale effect).
+For all curves we adopted the parameters $Y_M = 1.78\times 10^{-11}$m, $\mathsf{S}= 2.27\times 10^{-21}$m$^2$, $\ell=1.82\times 10^{-10}$m, $k = 88.4$N/m, and $K_B = 1.38\times 10^{-23}$J/K. Moreover, for the blue curve (or dark gray, $D = 5$nm) we used $l = 9.07$N/m and $h = 2.00$N/m; for the yellow curve (or light gray, $D = 6$nm) we used $l = 9.54$N/m and $h = 2.05$N/m; for the orange curve (or intermediate gray, $D = 7$nm) we used $l = 9.94$N/m and $h = 2.08$N/m.
+While most of geometrical parameters were available in the original paper dealing with molecular dynamics simulations, the other physical parameters (in particular the elastic constants), were fitted to correctly reproduce the results.
+The elastic constants take effective values pertinent to the springs of our lattices and therefore cannot be directly obtained from the data available in the above papers.
+Interestingly, all the obtained (fitted) values are reasonable and consistent with the underlying physics of the system.
+In particular, the fact that $h$ and $l$ increase with the diameter is consistent with the results of Ref.\cite{cai2}, providing evidence that the nanowires Young modulus $E$ increases with diameter (scale effect).
 This coherence is also quantitative since in our case we have $E=\ell/[(1/l+1/h)\mathsf{S}]$, which assumes the values 130GPa, 135GPa and 138GPa, for the three diameters 5nm, 6nm and 7nm, in agreement with Fig.4(a) of Ref.\cite{cai2}.
 The good agreement between theory and simulations makes us confident on the applicability of our theory to micro- and nanoscopic systems.